 With the beginning of a brand new year just getting started, it’s a great time to reflect on the year that’s passed.
-I know I love to sit down with a notebook and remind myself of my favorite memories, goals met, funny moments with the kids I don’t want to forget and of course a book log of all the amazing literature my children and I read over the course of the year.
+I love to sit down with a notebook and remind myself of my favorite memories, goals met, and funny moments with the kids I don’t want to forget.
+And of course, a book log of all the amazing literature my children and I read over the course of the year.

-I like to sit down and chat with my children about what they’ve accomplished and what they’re looking forward to in the New Year.
-It’s a great time to reflect, but also to make goals.
-I’m not a fan of resolutions, because they are often too open ended and quick to be forgotten.
-Instead, I like to set realistic goals.
-For example, rather than say I’m going to lose weight and exercise more, I’ll set a goal that I’ll eat more vegetables and less sweets and set a fitness goal like walk one mile 3-4 mornings a week.
-This works the same way for our children – help them to set a goal to work towards or choose a skill to focus on and they’ll be able to make it happen.
+For example, rather than say I’m going to lose weight and exercise more, I’ll set smaller goals.
+I’ll eat more vegetables and fewer sweets.
+Maybe I’ll set a fitness goal like walking one mile a couple of mornings a week.
+This works the same way for our children.
+Help them to set a goal to work towards or choose a skill to focus on and they’ll be able to make it happen.
+One at a time.

-Of course, if your kid are anything like mine, it can be hard to get them to talk about things like goals and plans for the new year.
-That’s why I created this printable freebie to help you and your child reflect on 2016 and think about the new year ahead.
+If your kids are anything like mine, it can be hard to get them to talk about things like goals and plans for the new year.
+That’s why I created this printable freebie to help you and your child reflect on 2020 and think about the new year ahead.